daliboris/theatrum-neolatinum-web-data/README.md

-# theatrum-neolatinum-web-data
+# Theatrum Neolatinum Annotation Data

-Defines an eXist-db data repository used in Theatrum Neolatinum Annotation application
+Defines an eXist-db data repository used in Theatrum Neolatinum Annotation application or storing editions.